querkmachine/beeps.website/src/every-element/data/input.md

 spec: https://html.spec.whatwg.org/multipage/input.html#the-input-element
 ---

-Inserts an interactive control that can accept input from a user and send that input to a server.
-It is one of the most powerful and complex HTML elements.
+Inserts an interactive control that can accept input from a user and send it to a server.
+The appearance, functionality, and restrictions of an input are determined by the `type` attribute.

 Inputs must be within a [`form`](#form) and have a `name` attribute to send their data to a server.
 Inputs should have a [`label`](#label) element associated with them that describes what the user is expected to enter or select.

-The appearance, functionality, and restrictions of an input are determined by the `type` attribute.
+It is one of the most powerful and complex HTML elements.

 ### The `text` type